 This is one of those podcasts that will have you wondering what’s real and what isn’t.
 You’ll want to start at the beginning to get the full arc, though each episode is its own discrete tale.
 Here’s the premise: Liz Sower, a former librarian, meets different Wellesley, Massachusettes, residents who tell her about their ghostly encounters.
 Consider it frights for suburbanites.

-If you’ve ever seen The Thing, then you know that scientists plus isolated research station equals horror.
-In White Vault, a team treks to Svalbard, Norway to make repairs at a remote monitoring station.
+If you’ve ever seen The Thing, then you know that scientists plus an isolated research station equals horror.
+In The White Vault, a team treks to Svalbard, Norway, to make repairs at a remote monitoring station.
 The story is told in a found-footage format, with a cast of characters trying to figure out what’s going on — especially after they figure out they have bigger problems than a malfunctioning transmitter.

 Mixing interviews, news reports, and a public radio-esque voiceover, Limetown almost sounds like it could be real.
 Reporter Lia Haddock investigates the unexplained disappearance of all 326 residents of a mysterious town.
 How could so many people simply vanish, and why was the town’s research facility so secretive in the first place?